Skip to main content

 No Reflection

-Limited access to VM internals and introspection capabilities.
+Limited access to sandbox internals and introspection capabilities.

 Global Scope Limitations